 - Basal cell skin cancer, a common skin cancer, may sometimes present as a small bump.
-Sebaceous gland carcinoma, itself very rare, also presents as a small lump and may be mistaken for a cyst.
+Sebaceous gland skin cancer (which is very rare) also presents as a small lump and may be mistaken for a cyst.
 However, if a lump near or beneath your skin turns out to be cancerous, you might also be dealing with another type of cancer, and not skin cancer proper.

 - Additionally, some cysts that appear near the surface of the skin are the result of disturbances produced by non-skin cancers, and these cysts aren’t necessarily related to skin cancer at all.

-When attempting to distinguish between cysts and skin cancer, your doctor will ask you about the lump’s origins, duration, changes, and associated pain.
+When distinguishing between cysts and skin cancer, your doctor will ask you about the lump’s origins, duration, changes, and associated pain.
 If a lump bleeds, changes color, grows quickly, or causes pain, it’s a good idea to have it examined at the earliest opportunity.

 Are Sebaceous Cysts Ever Cancerous?

-As noted above, cancerous cysts on skin are rare but not non-existent.
-Cysts may be cancerous, or they may indicate the presence of cancer.
+As noted above, cancerous cysts on skin are rare, but not non-existent.
+A cyst can be cancerous, or it may indicate the presence of cancer.
 Although your skin ailment will most likely turn out to be one or the other (cancer or a cyst), the question can be a little more complex in some cases: for example when deciding if you’re dealing with a sebaceous cyst or skin cancer.

 Are sebaceous cysts ever cancerous?
+Can a cyst become cancerous?
 Your doctor may recommend closer investigation, especially if any of the following apply to you: